 This initiative will feature a series of multi-year residencies featuring eminent global practitioners who could spend an allocated period of time with VicHealth and mentor us, and our network of partners, in their practice.

-VicHealth is excited to announce two Leading Thinkers who will be working with us to trial ways in which Victorian sporting organisations and workplaces can boost gender equality.
+VicHealth’s current Leading Thinkers are working with us to trial ways in which Victorian sporting organisations and workplaces can boost gender equality.

 Professor Iris Bohnet